 Start by grabbing a piece of paper and a pen.
 Then, start designing the basic structure of your infographic.
 Don’t be afraid to make a mistake, you can always redo it as the cost of starting over is close to zero.
 Sometimes it takes a few takes to get it right.
 But it’s always best to try out your infographic structure on paper first as changing it once you start with the design process can be counterproductive and frustrating.

 Use Piktochart’s editor to translate your wireframes into a basic structure.
-It’s really easy to learn, making it a great tool for first-time designers.
-If it’s your first time with Piktochart though, we recommend you to choose one of our templates rather than starting with a blank canvas.
+It’s really easy to learn, making it a great graphics tool for first-time designers.
+If it’s your first time with Piktochart though, we recommend you to choose one of our visuals templates rather than starting with a blank canvas.
 This approach allows you to get the base with the lowest effort possible.
 Now, all you need to do is start filling the blanks with the important points you’ve previously picked.

 Pro tip: Our own Piktochart designers suggest you try several layouts before you settle for the right one.

-Step 5.
-Fill in The Blanks
+Step 5: Fill in the blanks

 Now that your basic structure is taken care of, you should start filling the empty space with remarkable content your readers will love.
 Start by describing or giving a more thorough explanation of the points or data you selected in Step 2.
 As you can appreciate in our infographic, the bulk of the design is about those 8 points.